robbobby/Laptop-Setup-Script/README.md

 copy and paste the script into a file

-Change the field run the command:
+Change the fields run the command:
 ```
 sh laptopScript.sh "laptopUserName" "githubEmail@hotmail.com"
 ```